 Dubai Safari Park creates an eye-catching impression with its beautiful lakes and lush landscaping.
 The 119-hectare safari is divided into five villages, complete with their own distinct topography and animal population.
-A fleet of vehicles that are eco-friendly plies you round the gargantuan house, making it one of the go-to places in Dubai to hang out with your kids!
+A fleet of vehicles that are eco-friendly plies you around the gargantuan house, making it one of the go-to places in Dubai to hang out with your kids!

 Desert Safari park has more than 2500 animal from 250 different species.

-To supply a trendy all-natural habitat for the animals during warmer months, chilled water bodies, misting fans and air-conditioned artificial stones have been installed throughout the park.
+To supply a trendy all-natural habitat for the animals during warmer months, chilled water bodies, misting fans, and air-conditioned artificial stones have been installed throughout the park.

 Dubai Safari Park Villages

 Dubai safari park has some areas known as safari villages.